 A final note, dogs are extremely sensitive to THC and the intoxicating effects of THC last much longer than it does in humans and symptoms of intoxication are far more pronounced.
 You need to be sure that you are giving your pups CBD isolates that contain no THC for the best experience for your pet.

 Being a complete novice to using CBD products might make your first experience with it intimidating.
-Fear not, for we have some easy tips to make your experience with CBD as easy and as enjoyable as possible.
+Fear not, for we have some CBD tips to make your experience easy and as enjoyable as possible.

 You always want to start with a low dose of CBD and work your way up to find a level of comfortable effectiveness.
 Though CBD will not get you high, it still has physical effects on the body, including relaxation and drowsiness.
 Taking too much at once, especially for your first time use it, can cause these effects to be greatly pronounced.
 Start with a small dose, and if you do not notice any benefit, increase your dosing over time.
 Remember, vaping CBD will cause physical effects more quickly but will fade more quickly, whereas consuming CBD infused products will take longer to take effect but will last longer throughout the day.

 If you have taken a CBD product and believe you are having an adverse effect, do not hesitate to contact your primary care physician.
 They may be able to tell you specifically how your body is reacting and why as well as offer alternatives for treatment if you have trouble tolerating CBD products.